Idaho Disabled Veteran Benefits

 Property tax exemption

 What it is: Idaho runs two separate property tax relief programs a disabled veteran may use, both administered through your county assessor and both with the same January 1 to April 15 application window.
 One is a veterans-only benefit with no income limit; the other is a general low-income "circuit breaker" that a lower-rated disabled veteran can also qualify for.
-You apply for whichever one fits — they are not stacked on the same dollars, so ask your assessor which nets you more.
+You apply for whichever one fits — if you qualify for both (100% rating or IU, plus income under the limit), you can receive both in the same year, capped at your actual bill.
 Neither is a 100% wipe-out of your tax bill; each knocks up to $1,500 off.

 Program 1 — the 100% Disabled Veterans Property Tax Benefit (the full-rating route, no income limit).
 This is the benefit keyed directly to your rating.
 Here is exactly who qualifies and how: